renpy/renpy/sphinx/source/testcases.rst

 - ``button`` - same as the click clause
 - ``pos`` - same as the click clause, but the position is relative to the focusable area of the target.
-If the position is invalid, for example if a button is 100x100 pixels and the given ``pos`` is (105, 150), then the ``pos`` is ignored and a random position within the target is used instead.
+If the position is ommitted or is invalid, for example if a button is 100x100 pixels and the given ``pos`` is (105, 150), then the ``pos`` is ignored and a random position within the target is used instead.
 - ``always`` does not take a value.
 It overrides the readiness of the clause,